ShashankRaghuraj/M.A.R.K/README.md

 # M.A.R.K

-M.A.R.K (My Artificial Response Kit) is an app created during the Tech Corps Camp.
+M.A.R.K (My Artificial Response Kit) is an app created during a hackathon.
 With the time alloted (1 day) I created a voice assistant that has the following capabilities
 1) Getting the Date
 2) Getting the Weather
 3) Calculating numbers: It's very basic